Are you familiar with “repeat customers” term in e-commerce? Think of one e-commerce site that you used to shop frequently but stopped returning to.

 In fact, Malaysia is home to some of the top e-commerce sites with millions of visitors monthly.

 With many new businesses jumping on the bandwagon, the competition gets stiff; all of which are competing for a place in the market.

-Though we are aware of the pace that e-commerce stores are heading to, we are missing out on an important point – how do we ensure that customers return to the same website for their next purchase?
+Though we are aware of the pace that e-commerce stores are heading to, we are missing out on an important point – how do we ensure that customer change into returning customer, return to the same website for their next purchase?